Enfield (NSW)

 Enfield has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, the estimated population of the Enfield (NSW) statistical area (Lv2) is around 3,348.
-This reflects an increase of 356 people since the 2021 Census, which reported a population of 2,992.
-The change is inferred from AreaSearch's estimated resident population of 3,315 as of June 2024 and 183 validated new addresses since the Census date.
-This results in a population density ratio of 4,586 persons per square kilometer, placing Enfield (NSW) in the top 10% nationally according to AreaSearch.
-The area's growth rate of 11.9% since the 2021 Census exceeded both its SA4 region (6.3%) and the state average.
+Enfield's population is estimated at around 3,348 as of Feb 2026.
+This reflects an increase of 356 people since the 2021 Census, which reported a population of 2,992 people.
+The change was inferred from AreaSearch's estimation of the resident population at 3,315 following examination of ABS's latest ERP data release in June 2024 and an additional 183 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,586 persons per square kilometer, placing Enfield in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 11.9% since the 2021 Census exceeded both the SA4 region (6.5%) and the SA3 area, marking it as a growth leader in the region.
 Overseas migration contributed approximately 86.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population